con0fav/TeamManagement-bc10/README.md

 ## Technology
 Packages used are Node, Inquirer, and FS.
 Used to start the app, prompt the user within the CLI, and generate the HTML file, respectively.

+## Future development
+More appealing page design including colors for each card and the page itself, pictures for employees pulled from data API used in another project.
+Clickable cards that pull up a modal with employee picture and details.

 ## Demo
 https://youtu.be/cT5XoxqesY0